AnmolVerma06/React-Admin-Dashboard-2/README.md

+# 🚀 React Admin Dashboard

+A modern, feature-rich admin dashboard application built with **React** and **Vite**, designed to streamline key business operations like managing orders, customers, tasks, and more.
+It offers a responsive layout, light/dark mode, and customizable theme colors for a personalized user experience.

+---

-# ⚠️ IMPORTANT NOTE
+## ⚠️ IMPORTANT NOTE

 **This React Admin Dashboard is made without any external third party library**

 ---

-# 🌐 Live Demo
+## 🌐 Live Demo

 👉 [Click here to try the live demo](https://anmolverma06.github.io/React-Admin-Dashboard-2/)

----

-# 🚀 React Admin Dashboard

-A modern, feature-rich admin dashboard application built with **React** and **Vite**, designed to streamline key business operations like managing orders, customers, tasks, and more.
-It offers a responsive layout, light/dark mode, and customizable theme colors for a personalized user experience.

 ---